Large deviations and slowdown asymptotics for one-dimensional excited random walks: Introduction

 In this paper, we are primarily concerned with the large deviations of excited random walks.
 In a similar manner to the approach used for large deviations of random walks in random environments, we deduce a large deviation principle for $X_n/n$ from a large deviation principle for $T_n/n$, where

 are the hitting times of the excited random walk.
-However, we don't prove a large deviation principle for the hitting times directly.
-Instead, we use an associted branching process with migration $V_i$ that has been used previously in some of the above mentioned papers on the speed and limiting distributions for excited random walks \cite{bsCRWspeed, kzPNERW, kmLLCRW}.
+However, we do not prove a large deviation principle for the hitting times directly.
+Instead, we use an associated branching process with migration $V_i$ that has been used previously in some of the above mentioned papers on the speed and limiting distributions for excited random walks \cite{bsCRWspeed, kzPNERW, kmLLCRW}.
 We prove a large deviation principle for $n^{-1}\sum_{i=1}^n V_i$ and use this to deduce a large deviation principle for $T_n/n$ which in turn implies the following large deviation principle for $X_n/n$.

 \begin{thm} The empirical speed of the excited random walk $X_n/n$ satisfies a large deviation principle with rate function $I_X$ defined in \eqref{IXdef}.
 That is, for any open set $G \subset [-1,1]$, \be \liminf_{n\ra\infty} \frac{1}{n} \log P( X_n/n \in G) \geq - \inf_{x \in G} I_X(x), \ee and for any closed set $F \subset [-1,1]$,